Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 _____
 "Buried deep beneath the keep of Ravenloft lie ancient catacombs, with arched ceilings supported by wide, hollow columns that double as crypts.
 Cobwebs hang limp in the musty air.
 A thick fog clings to the floor, which is covered in putrid waste.
 The black ceiling is moving."
 _____
 The catacombs fill an area roughly 110 feet east to west by 180 feet north to south, and the floor is covered in several inches of bat guano.
-The catacombs are made up of 10-foot-wide arched walkways running between 10-foot-square crypts, which serve as pillars that sup­ port the 20-foot-high ceiling.
+The catacombs are made up of 10-foot-wide arched walkways running between 10-foot-square crypts, which serve as pillars that support the 20-foot-high ceiling.
 The area has five means of entry and exit:

-Thedooradjacenttocrypt1(connecting with area K81)
+- The door adjacent to crypt 1 (connecting with area K81)

-, Abarredarchwaytothenorth(connecting with area K85)
+- A barred archway to the north (connecting with area K85)

-A barred archway to the south (connecting with area K86 but warded by teleport traps)
+- A barred archway to the south (connecting with area K86 but warded by teleport traps)

-• Thehightowerstair(areaK18)ortheshaft(area K18a) to the west
+- The high towerstair(areaK18)ortheshaft(area K18a) to the west

 , Abarredarchwaytotheeast(connecting with area K87)